Suho: 2020–present: Solo debut, military service, and further releases

 On March 30, 2020, Suho released his debut EP, Self-Portrait and its lead single "Let's Love", becoming the fourth Exo member to have debuted as a solo artist.
 The EP debuted at number one on the Gaon Album Chart and has sold over 290,338 copies in South Korea.
 He won all three main music shows in Korean broadcast during the week and became the first Exo member to do so.

 On May 14, Suho enlisted for his mandatory military service as a public service officer.
 He was discharged on February 13, 2022.

-On March 10, 2022, it was confirmed that Suho will release his second mini album Grey Suit and its lead single of the same name on April 4, 2022, which will be a comeback after his discharge from the military.
-On October 23, Thai actor-singer Mew Suppasit released his single, "Turn Off The Alarm", a collaboration with Suho.
+On March 10, 2022, it was confirmed that Suho would release his second mini album Grey Suit and its lead single of the same name on April 4, 2022, which was his first comeback following his discharge from the military.

+In October 23, Thai actor-singer Mew Suppasit released his single, "Turn Off The Alarm", a collaboration with Suho.
+On October 27, Suho released "Call me a Freak", a single from the original soundtrack for Korean television series Bad Prosecutor, which stars fellow Exo member D.O.

+In March 2023, it was revealed that Suho had been cast as the title role in the South Korean musical production Mozart!, which is set to run from June to August at the Sejong Center in Seoul.

+In August 2023, Suho made his small screen comeback in JTBC's Behind Your Touch as one of the lead actors.
+He then made a cameo appearance in the last episode of the second season of tvN's Arthdal Chronicles on October 23, 2023.

+In January 2024, Suho was confirmed to star in MBN's Missing Crown Prince which was released on April 13, 2024.
+He also recorded the song "Love You More Gradually" (Korean: 아스라이, 더 가까이) for the soundtrack of the series.

+In May 2024, Suho announced his third EP titled 1 to 3 along with its double lead singles—one of the same title and "Cheese" featuring labelmate Wendy, which were released on May 31.

 Personal life

 In 2009, Suho began attending Korea National University of Arts, however, he withdrew from it in 2011 and continued his education at Kyung Hee Cyber University along with fellow Exo members Chanyeol and Baekhyun.
 There he took classes for the Culture and Arts Department of Business Administration.
 In 2016, Suho started attending Inha University Graduate School for a master's degree in Culture Management.

+Aside from speaking native language Korean, Suho has been practicing English following his discharge from mandatory military service.
+On May 20, 2022, he delivered a speech as a panel member discussing Hallyu wave in English at Stanford University's Walter H. Shorenstein Asia–Pacific Research Center conference.

+Philanthropy

+Since 2019, Suho has regularly donated his personal items every year for auctions conducted by the Shiny Foundation, a donation organisation founded by the family of SHINee's Jonghyun.